FHIR/fhir-package-loader/README.md

   const original = jest.requireActual('fhir-package-loader');
   return {
     ...original,
-    loadDependency: jest.fn(), // can optionally include a mock implementation
+    loadDependencies: jest.fn(), // can optionally include a mock implementation
     // any other functions to be mocked out
   }
 }